 Global growth is based on many factors, therefore business owners should always be aware of the potential effects to their business’ bottom line.

 The Q ratio is a popular method of estimating the fair value of the stock market developed by Nobel Laureate James Tobin.
 The Q ratio suggests the collective stock market value should equal its replacement costs.
 It is measured by summing the entire stock market price and dividing it by its replacement cost.
 The average Q ratio is about 0.78, and it is currently estimated at 1.86, according to Advisor Perspectives.

 Those who are watching the market are concerned about this, but as long as your financial storm windows are in place, you know that your business has an extra layer of protection against the storm.

 How Bay View Funding and Invoice Factoring Can Help You Stay Afloat

-For businesses that depend on lending, market volatility can be a concern because capital sources could suddenly become unavailable; fortunately, those concerns can be less of a crisis with invoice factoring.
-Invoice factoring can help your business stay standing through the flood waters of financial crisis by helping your company maintain a steady cash flow or, in some instances, helping build a cash reserve.
+For businesses that depend on lending, the uncertainty of our current (and future) market can be concerning because capital sources could suddenly become unavailable; fortunately, those concerns can be less cause for crisis with invoice factoring.
+Invoice factoring can help your business weather the floodwaters of a global pandemic and economic downturn by helping your company maintain a steady cash flow or, in some instances, helping build a cash reserve.